How to Add Categories/Taxonomies to Custom Permalinks?

-The most well-known shortcoming of the WordPress content management system is probably the lack of flexibility in terms of editing permalinks.
-One example of this limitation is the inability to add category slugs to custom post type items' permalinks.
+The lack of advanced permalink customization tools in the WordPress core is one of its biggest shortcomings.
+One limitation is the inability to include category slugs in custom post type permalinks.

 Add category to custom permalinks